felixcwj/face-deid-emotion-metrics/README.md

 GPU-ready toolkit that evaluates how well face de-identification preserves identity and emotion cues.
 The pipeline scans any base directory with mirrored `input/` and `output/` trees, pairs every `.jpg` and `.mp4`, computes four metrics per file, and exports a formatted Excel report.

+> **Recommended runtime:** run the heavy pipeline inside WSL2 so CUDA inference and GPU video decoding stay on Linux.
+The default backend uses `ffmpeg -hwaccel cuda`; Windows-native Decord builds are now a fallback.
+See [docs/wsl.md](docs/wsl.md) for the full workflow.

 ## Expected folder structure

 ```